Albuquerque Trademark Registration

 Consider this scenario: Mark, an adventure seeker living in Albuquerque, often bikes and hikes on the many trails surrounding the city.
 He decides to follow his passion and open a store for outdoor enthusiasts near Sandia Heights and the La Luz Trail.
 Mark plans to sell equipment for hiking and mountain biking, and even plans to offer guided hikes to travelers, and he chooses the name The Explore Store.
 Excited to get started, he immediately starts buying products, branding his store, and creating a marketing plan.

 Unfortunately, Mark is about to get some unsettling news.
 An online retail store has been selling outdoor equipment under the name Go Explore Store for some time, and because they have a trademark, Mark may now be required to rebrand his business.
 The lost time and money could have been avoided if he’d worked with an attorney to complete a comprehensive trademark search and file for trademark registration before he opened his business.

-If you are opening a new business or growing an existing one, contact the attorneys at Gerben Law Firm for a complimentary trademark consultation.
+If you are opening a new business or growing an existing one, contact the attorneys at Gerben IP for a complimentary trademark consultation.

 The United States is a first-to-use country, which means that you will have some trademark protections simply by using the mark.
 Those protections, however, are extremely limited.

 For example, common law trademark protections only cover disputes that arise in the small geographic region the business in located.
 This means that if you wish to do business outside the Albuquerque area, your mark may not be protected.